 When you’re ready to get help for your addiction to drugs or alcohol, you may have questions about the process.
+Many people have no experience with rehab and feel a lot of anxiety about entering treatment for the first time.
 Moreover, a question that often comes up when researching addiction facilities is what is dual diagnosis?
+This is a great question!
 One of the common misconceptions about dual diagnosis is that people think it means using multiple substances.
 However, dual diagnosis is much different, and it’s something that most people struggle with in addiction.

 Explaining What is Dual Diagnosis